TREASURE ISLAND PROJECT

 The Confocal Scanning Laser Microscope

 The samples collected from the artefacts are taken to the Biomedical Imaging Unit at Southampton General Hospital where they are examined, analysed and recorded using a Leica SP2 or SP5 Confocal Laser Scanning Microscope.
-This special (and very expensive) form of microscope uses a clever optical trick to image and sharply focus or "slices" through a sample.
+This high tech (and very expensive) form of microscope uses a clever optical trick to image and sharply focus or "slices" through a sample.
 A series of laser beams scan across the specimen and make it fluoresce.
 This fluorescence is captured by a series of very sensitive, high resolution digital cameras which can be tuned to record different parts of the sample's fluorescence "rainbow" (from the ultraviolet, through the visible colours and out into the infra-red).
 Between the sample and the cameras is a light-proof shutter with a very tiny pinhole in it.
 The shutter vibrates in tune with the movement of the laser beam across the sample, allowing only fluorescence from a particular point in the sample to pass through the pinhole to the cameras.
 Fluorescence from other (out of focus) levels in the specimen misses the pinhole and so never reaches the cameras.
 This produces a very sharp image.
 By moving the sample up and down under the laser beam, sharp images can be recorded from many different levels.
 These can then be combined and analysed to create a 3D view of the sample.

 Many materials fluoresce when illuminated by a laser beam and this is more intense in older samples.